 The following information is listed for each user:

 HelloID makes a distinction between synchronized accounts from an IDP and local accounts.

-- If a user logs on from an AD account, they are only required to provide their username before the "@" because the user already selected the IDP or source ("avasquez" in this example).
+- If a user logs on from an AD account, they are only required to provide their username before the "@" because the user already selected the IDP or source ("SBrady11" in this example).

-The Contact Email column displays the user's email address and is either synchronized from the IDP or entered manually.
+The Email column displays the user's email address and is either synchronized from the IDP or entered manually.